 The data is transformed through a data orchestration tool, thus bringing it to a standard format.
 For instance, there are various date formats that can be employed in a system.
 While one system might make use of the DDMMYYYY format, another might employ an MMDDYYYY format, and this step is used to maintain consistency.

 3. Automated Enrichment and Stitching

-According to the different conditions within the data, it will be combined and categorized.
-The data organization tool makes the data more advanced and suitable for use once it is organized.
+According to the different conditions within the data, it is combined and categorized.
+The data organization tool makes the data more advanced and suitable for use once organized.

 The system also starts performing various tasks during this process, including documentation, reporting, cleanup of duplicated data, and several others.
 It isn’t enough to categorize the data, but it is more important to generate actionable insights that can be used for the business.

 Once the transformed data is categorized and enriched, it can be leveraged for decision-making purposes, after being passed through a data orchestration schema.

 According to the criteria, the data is used to make decisions that can further organize or rank it.
 Data orchestration also calls for smart decision-making through the use of artificial intelligence models and machine learning.

 Finally, the data passes through all the steps and is ready for real-time integrations in any data management or analysis tool.